EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_documentation.md

 ### Considerations

 * Software documentation should be clear, consistent, regularly updated, cover all key software aspects, encourage feedback, and ideally be auto-generated to a large extent.
-* Each piece of documentation should have a distinct purpose.
+* Each piece of documentation should have a distinct purpose, based on the intended users.
+Different users of software can largely be categorised into the following (often overlapping) groups, based on their roles, needs, and level of expertise:
-* There are two types of software documentation:
+  * *end users* (general users) - individuals who use software for personal or work-related tasks.
+  * *administrators* - responsible for installing, configuring, managing, and maintaining software systems.
+  * *developers* (programmers) - who create, modify, and debug software applications.
+* Software documentation can vary in focus depending on the specific aspect of the software it addresses.
-   * Product documentation targets both internal and external users (e.g., requirements documents, high-level software description in README files; source code documentation, end-user documentation such as user guides and API references).
+  * *product documentation* refers to a comprehensive set of documents that provide information about a software product, including its features, functionality, usage, and maintenance (e.g., requirements documents, high-level software description in README files; source code documentation, end user documentation such as user guides and API references).
+It targets all users - end users, administrators, and developers - and ensures that they can effectively understand, operate, and troubleshoot the software.
-   * Process documentation is primarily intended for the development team (e.g., plans; progress reports that track progress; working papers that capture ideas and notes from the team).
+  * *process documentation* is primarily intended for the development team (e.g., plans; progress reports that track progress; working papers that capture ideas and notes from the team).

 ### Solutions